qaware/protocurl/doc/template.README.md

 - As for script utilities, one needs `bash`, `jq`, `zip`, `unzip` and `curl`.

+Please make sure, that docker including the docker compose plugin is installed.
+The setup works with docker `v26.1.3` and docker compose `v2.27.0`,

 Running the tests will download the protoc binaries on the first invocation automatically.

 For development the `generated-local.Dockerfile` (via [generate-local.Dockerfile.sh](dev/generate-local.Dockerfile.sh)) is used.